 Vehicle Code 23140 VC makes it a crime for anyone under 21 to drive with a BAC of .05% or higher.

-- he is under the age of 21 and drives a vehicle;
+- you are under the age of 21 and drive a vehicle;

-- at the time of driving, the defendant is under the influence of or affected by consumption of an alcoholic beverage; and,
+- at the time of driving, you are under the influence of or affected by consumption of an alcoholic beverage; and,

 Underage driving under the influence is an infraction.
 The offense is punishable by: